nodecross/nodex-docs/source/unid_edge/index.md

 ### E2E Secure Channel

 Two-way communication (device-cloud, device- device) happens via a message handler, called by the customer, UNiD HUB.
-UNiD EDGE stores UNiD HUB’s DID in RoT SPE as pre-configuration.
+UNiD EDGE stores UNiD HUB's DID in RoT SPE as pre-configuration.
 The device performs handshakes with the UNiD HUB to establish an end-to-end secure channel.
 In the handshake process, the system sends the public key (for encryption) and encrypted and signed message including client_id and client_secret to the server as client hello.
-The server generates a common key with a received public key, and decrypts the message to verify the device’s signature and client_secret, and responds with an encrypted and signed message to the device.
-The device then verifies the server’s signature and compares the server’s DID with the pre-configured DID to authenticate the server, and completes the handshake process.
+The server generates a common key with a received public key, and decrypts the message to verify the device's signature and client_secret, and responds with an encrypted and signed message to the device.
+The device then verifies the server's signature and compares the server's DID with the pre-configured DID to authenticate the server, and completes the handshake process.

 ### Access Control